-A: Minnehaha has lost use of the ramp where she was launched and hauled out of the water each spring and fall.
-No other existing launch ramp on Lake Minnetonka can accommodate Minnehaha due to her size and draft.
+A: Minnehaha has lost access to the launch site where she was launched and hauled out of the water each spring and fall.
+No other existing launch site on Lake Minnetonka can accommodate Minnehaha due to her size and draft.
 Minnehaha is currently stuck in drydock and cannot operate until she regains the ability to launch on the lake.

 Q: Why did Minnehaha lose access to her launch site?

-A: For years, the property’s owner graciously allowed Minnehaha to use the ramp.
-This was never intended to be a permanent arrangement and by 2019 it had become apparent that it was time for all the parties affected to resolve this once and for all.
+A: For years, the property’s owner graciously allowed Minnehaha to use their launch site.
+This was never intended to be a permanent arrangement and by 2019 it had become apparent that it was time for the affected parties to resolve this once and for all.
 Despite losing access to the site, we are grateful for the 25 years of access we were granted.

 Q: Why not just buy the launch site?

 A: Ultimately, it may become necessary to purchase a property with lakeshore and build our own ramp and winter home for the boat.
 As a nonprofit organization, we are prepared to raise funds for such a project.
 However, no property on Lake Minnetonka meeting Minnehaha’s unique requirements is currently available.
 We welcome any opportunity to work with public or private partners to secure a site for Minnehaha’s new launch ramp and winter home.

 Q: Why can’t one of the lake’s marinas launch and haul-out Minnehaha?